shadownater/Jlovas-reflex/README.md

 Android Activity Lifecycle (for understanding the need for onStart()):
 Android Opensource Project (presented by Dr. Abram Hindle, CMPUT 301 Sept 2015)

+How to print variable with setText:
+Consulted with Nicole Lovas over the use of "" within the function to make it print.
+Sept 28th, 2015.